Lorna Morello: Creation and casting

 On September 17, 2012, Nellie Andreeva from Deadline Hollywood reported that Australian actress Yael Stone had been cast as a Boston-Italian transport driver in Orange Is the New Black.
 The character was initially called Rosemarie Perrone.
 Stone auditioned for the show on August 19, 2012, the day after her wedding to actor Dan Spielman.
 She originally tried out for the role of Nicky Nichols, but actress Natasha Lyonne was cast instead.
 Stone was then brought back to try out for Morello.
 She auditioned with Morello's distinctive accent and she found out she had won the role two days later.
 Stone was initially contracted for one episode, but the producers kept bringing her back.

 Morello is based on two real-life inmates featured in Piper Kerman's 2010 memoir Orange Is the New Black: My Year in a Women's Prison.
 Stone did not talk to the writers about the inspiration for Morello, as she did not want to confuse herself during filming.
 She later learned who inspired her character after speaking with Kerman's husband.
 Stone said "when I began the show, I had my ideas about who Morello was, but it was pretty fascinating to really understand these characters, these supporting roles, are made of people and an experience that actually happened."
-During her research for the role, Stone read some first-hand accounts from women inside and spoke with lawyers and judges about their clients.
+During her research for the role, Stone read some first-hand accounts from women in prison and spoke with lawyers and judges about their clients.